jsutcodes/pokestone/README.md

 * gain pokeslots by defeating gym leaders
 * type advantages give +10/-10 for advantage vs disadvantage (i.e. grass takes 2x10 from fire. so if ember does 30 damage, pokemon takes 30 + 2x10 = 50 dmg ).
+* subcategores:
+    *  secret - cast but player doesnt know effect. (counter, protect, )
+    *  attack (special & physical) - does damage to character (can only play 1 attack per turn)
+    *  (effect/status) - does something that is not an attack (spite -  opponent shows you next 5 cards.
+Pick a TM Name and discard any by that name. opponent, then shuffles. )

 | Pokemon Types | General card rules| Effects:|